Jason2062/2D-Printer/README.md

 # Flow Chart

 The program is triggered by mouse clicks and movements.
-When the user moving the mouse, according to the comparison results of the x and y axis coordinates between their previous values, different threads are triggered to control the stepper motor rotating clockwise or anticlockwise and realize the x and y axis movement control of the pen.
+When the user moving the mouse, according to the comparison results of the x and y axis coordinates with their previous values, different threads are triggered to control the stepper motor rotating clockwise or anticlockwise and realize the x and y axis movement control of the pen.
 When the mouse is clicked, the Raspberry Pi switch the servo motor state to realize the pen point moving up and down.
-Besides, the GUI porvides the brush record to facilitate the user to see the pattern printed by the 2D printer.
+Besides, the GUI porvides the path record to facilitate the user to see the pattern printed by the 2D printer.

 ![flow chart](https://github.com/Jason2062/2D-Printer/blob/master/Images/Flow%20chart.png)